Distance: 6.7 miles (10.89 km)

 …& there the path is straight across the next one.
 If the field has been ploughed, you’re looking towards the first large tree from the hedge on the right (as below)

-7. On reaching the hedge guess what there is?
-No…wrong just a gap through to the next field this time…
+7. On reaching the hedge pass through the gap through to the next field…

-8. You’re now standing on Everdon Hill, 610 feet, or 186 metres tall &, in hill-terms, known as a “tump”.
+8. You’re now standing on Everdon Hill which is 610 feet tall &, in hill-terms, known as a “tump”.
 Look across the stunning hills & dales to your left, where you can just make out Preston Capes church, part of this route…

 It also gives you an idea of some of the hills you’ll be walking up & down!